alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 Basically, if you want contact tracing to exist, but don't want Apple or Google making it, then who do you want?
 The network effects and political leverage they have makes them most able to rapidly spread contact tracing.
-I'm not very optimistic about a decentralized solution, because (spoiler for next section) that opens you up to several other issues.
-If you want a centralized solution, the only larger actor is the government, and if you don't trust Apple or Google, you shouldn't trust the government either.
+I'm not very optimistic about a decentralized solution, because (spoiler for next section) that opens you up to other issues.
+For a centralized solution, the only larger actor is the government, and if you don't trust Apple or Google, you shouldn't trust the government either.

-Frankly, if you were worried about privacy, both companies have plenty of easier avenues to get personal information, and based on the Snowden leaks, the US government knows this too.
+Frankly, if you were worried about privacy, both companies have plenty of easier avenues to get personal information, and based on the Snowden leaks, the US government knows this.
 I do think
 there's some risk that governments will pressure Apple and Google to compromise the security for surveillance reasons, but I believe big tech companies have